m13253/dns-over-https/Readme.md

 Although DNS-over-HTTPS can work alone, a HTTP service muxer would be useful as you can host DNS-over-HTTPS along with other HTTPS services.

+HTTP/2 with at least TLS v1.3 is recommended.
+OSCP stapling must be enabled, otherwise DNS recursion may happen.

 ## DNSSEC

 DNS-over-HTTPS is compatible with DNSSEC, and requests DNSSEC signatures by